Understanding ES Modules vs CommonJS in Bundlers

 fi

-For deeper analysis of how circular dependencies and mixed formats fragment the dependency graph, consult the Vite Module Graph and Dependency Resolution.
+For deeper analysis of how circular dependencies and mixed formats fragment the dependency graph, consult Vite Module Graph and Dependency Resolution.

 Implementation Workflow: Auditing and Format Normalization

-1. Audit package.json Exports: Run npx publint to identify packages with malformed or missing exports fields.
+1. Audit package.json exports: Run npx publint to identify packages with malformed or missing exports fields.
 Prioritize upgrading dependencies that only expose main (CJS) without module or exports (ESM).

 2. Enforce sideEffects: Add "sideEffects": false to your own package.json and verify third-party packages declare it accurately.
 This enables aggressive dead-code elimination during tree-shaking.